 If you are interested in a Kaiser Permanente internship, please visit University Relations (http://www.kaiserpermanentejobs.org/university-connection/) and review the “University Talent Network” tab.
 You can also look at the “Opportunities” tab to learn more about available programs.

-Yes, Southern California Region is actively recruiting nurses interested in health care administration and with MSN, PhD or DNP degrees.
+Yes, the Southern California Region is actively recruiting nurses interested in health care administration with MSN, PhD or DNP degrees.
+Individuals with one or more of these degrees conferred within the last 2 years (July 1, 2016 and June 30, 2018) are eligible to apply.

 Northern California Region typically accepts two to three fellows each year and Southern California typically accepts six fellows each year.